The store will not work correctly in the case when cookies are disabled.

 The Clay Conundrum

-You won’t have to look hard to find out if you have clay soil – your grass will be wet and boggy in winter and dry and cracked soil in summer, making it challenging for you to grow grass seed.
+You won’t have to look hard to find out if you have clay soil – your lawn will be wet and boggy in winter and dry and cracked soil in summer, making it challenging for you to grow grass seed.
 If your new build home has been turfed and you suffer from clay soil, you’ll notice your grass start to turn yellow and die, as the turf is not designed to handle the clay soil your lawn is suffering from.
-Clay soil compacts easily, meaning store-bought seeds struggle to grow as they lack the rooting system required to break through the soil.
-Seedlings that do establish have their work cut out for them, contending with flooding in winter due to poor drainage and drought in summer brought about by the compact nature of the soil.

 How To Prepare your clay soil for grass seed